The Michael King Writers’ Centre was set up in 2005 in memory of historian and biographer Michael King.

 Michael King led the way in exploring New Zealand’s cultural identity and wrote the top-selling Penguin History of New Zealand.
 He was at the peak of his career when he died tragically in an accident in 2004.

-The centre aims to support New Zealand writers and to promote all aspects of New Zealand's literature, including fiction and non-fiction.
+The centre aims to support New Zealand writers and to promote all aspects of New Zealand’s literature.